 My mother recently passed away and left a small amount of money in her savings account.
-Because I am her only surviving heir, it is my understanding that I am the only one who is entitled to the money.
+Because I'm her only surviving heir, it's my understanding that I'm the only one who is entitled to the funds.
 I recently found out that she left balances on two credit cards, however, and now debt collectors are calling me saying I have to pay off her bills.
 The problem is that if I do, there won’t be anything left, which doesn’t seem fair.
 I don’t want to get in trouble, of course, so I need to know—is it really my responsibility to pay her debts?

 In most cases, no one inherits someone else’s debt.
-This is because you can’t be forced to pay a bill unless there is a contract between you and the creditor.
-As such, being a son or daughter is not enough to make you liable for your mother’s unpaid obligations.
-While this applies to other relatives as well, there are a couple exceptions:
+You can’t be forced to pay a bill unless you and the creditor have a contract.
+As such, being a son or daughter isn't enough to make you liable for your mother’s unpaid obligations.
+While this applies to other relatives as well, a couple of exceptions exist.

-Cosigning for the Debt.
 When you “cosign” on a credit contract with someone else, you each agree to be responsible for the debt.
-This means that you promise to pay the debt if the other person does not, regardless of whether it is due to death or some other reason.
-Simply put, if you are a cosigner on any account with your mother, your responsibility to pay the debt survives her death.
+You promise to pay the debt if the other person doesn't, regardless of whether it's due to death or some other reason.
+Simply put, if you're a cosigner on any account with your mother, your responsibility to pay the debt survives her death.

-Community Property Exception.
 In community property states, the responsibility to pay your spouse's debts continues after the death of one spouse as well.
-This is because both spouses are personally responsible for debts incurred during the marriage, regardless of which spouses’ name is on the contract.
-(Learn more about when you owe a spouse’s debt.)
+Both spouses are personally responsible for debts incurred during the marriage, regardless of which spouse's name is on the contract.

-The law requires the estate to pay the deceased person’s bills before distributing money to the heirs.
-So the money in your mom's account must first go to her creditors.
-If there is anything left, you get it.
-If, however, there isn’t enough money to pay off your mother's creditors, you are not responsible for any unpaid balances—unless one of the above exceptions applies.
-Here is why.
+The law requires the estate to pay the deceased person’s bills before distributing money to heirs.
+So, the money in your mom's account must first go to her creditors.
+If anything is left over, you get it.
+But if the account doesn't have enough money to pay off your mother's creditors, you're not responsible for any unpaid balances—unless one of the above exceptions applies.

 Most people die leaving not only valuable property, such as a home or car, but unpaid bills as well.
-Because of this, the law requires a fair and orderly handling of a deceased person’s affairs, which means everyone’s interests must be taken into account when settling any unfinished financial business.
+So, the law requires a fair and orderly handling of a deceased person’s affairs, which means everyone’s interests must be considered when settling any unfinished financial business.
 To make sure this happens, a person’s property automatically becomes a part of that person’s “estate” upon death.

-When there is a will, the “executor” is the person in charge of putting the estate in order.
-In contrast, it is the job of the “administrator” if there is no will.
+When a will exists, the “executor” is the person in charge of putting the estate in order.
+In contrast, it is the job of the “administrator” if no will exists.
 This person’s primary duties include:

 The executor has other duties as well, including deciding whether probate is necessary, placing a value on the assets, notifying creditors, setting up a bank account, and paying the estate’s ongoing expenses and taxes.
-(Find out more about the job of an executor.)
-The most important job, however, involves treating the creditors fairly before disbursing any remaining funds.
+The most important job, though, involves treating the creditors fairly before disbursing any remaining funds.

 Determining which debts must be paid after death can be complicated and differs from state to state.
-If you are unsure about your responsibilities after the death of a loved one, it is a good idea to consult with an experienced attorney.
-(Find out when you might want to hire a probate lawyer.)
+If you're unsure about your responsibilities following the death of a loved one, it's a good idea to consult with an experienced attorney.